jqno/equalsverifier/docs/_manual/16-kotlin.md

 }
 ```

 In this case, the `FooImpl` instance will be stored in a field named `$$delegate_0`.
 Unfortunately, there is no way to reliably translate between this bytecode field and its Kotlin-level corresponding `foo` property.
-As a result, error messages may be more cryptic.
+As a result, error messages will show these, more cryptic field names.
 Also, EqualsVerifier might ask more quickly for prefab values for the type that is delegated to (in this case: `FooImpl`).